The Advantages and Disadvantages Of Email Communication In The Workplace

 3. Email is simple.
 It is easy to use.
 Once your account is set up, composing, sending, and receiving messages is simple.
 Also, email allows for the easy and quick access of information and contacts.

 4. Email allows for easy referencing.
 Messages that have been sent and received can be stored and searched through safely and easily.
-It is a lot easier to go through old email messages rather than old notes written on paper.
+One of the email advantages is that it is a lot easier to go through old email messages rather than old notes written on paper.

 5. Email is accessible from anywhere – as long as you have an internet connection.
 Whether or not you are in the office or on the field, or even overseas, you can access your inbox and go through your messages.

-6. Email is paperless and therefore, beneficial for the planet.
+6. Another of the main email advantages is that it is paperless and therefore, beneficial for the planet.
 Not only can you reduce the costs of paper, you are actually reducing the damage paper usage does to the environment.

 7. Email allows for the mass sending of messages.
 An effective medium to utilize to get your message out there, you can send one particular message to several recipients all at once.